Emergency Messenger

 1. Verify that the <New> value is displayed in the Template field.

-2. Select User (default) or a User Group that the template should be saved to from the User/User Group dropdown field.
-Templates saved under a User Group are available to other members in the group.
+2. Select User (default) or a User Group to which the template should be saved from the User/User Group dropdown field.
+Templates saved under a User Group are available to other members of the group.

 3. Mark the checkbox next to the Delivery Devices to which you want to send the message.